What to do if a new hire isn't working out

 Sometimes a new hire may not meet expectations, even after a thorough recruitment process.
 This can lead to challenges and frustrations all around – for the employer, the employee and the broader team.

-As a hirer or manager, it’s essential to effectively manage the situation, considering legal requirements as well as possible ethical considerations to get the best outcome for all involved.
+As a hirer or manager, it’s important to consider your legal obligations in this situation as well as ethical considerations to get the best outcome for all involved.

 Signs a new hire isn’t working out – and why